visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### How does bookeeping take information from QuickBooks?
 We are currently working on QuickBooks integration.
 In the meantime, you can upload it as CSV

+### How to import Data past 24 months
+Yes, you can import past years as CSV file and it will sync with your current data when loaded onto bookeeping.ai

 ## Add more collaborators
 Yes, you can add more collaborators at a small charge of $10/collaborator.